 Figure out what kind of editing enhances the aura that a particular product was meant to produce.

-There are three major areas to focus on when building the best product images.
+There are three major areas to focus on when creating the best product images.
 The first is production.
-This is mainly about planning your shots, organizing the photoshoot, sourcing the right talent.
+This is mainly about planning your shots, organizing the photo shoot, and sourcing the right talent.
 Photographers, lighting engineers, models, etc.

 The second part is the store’s technology.
 Not only do you need a great theme, but you may also have to add some Shopify apps.
 These come with slide and carousel features among others for better product presentation.